-PerfMonCounterNameN The names of the performance counters that you want the Pertmont ounternamen The names of the benormance counters that you want the connector to monitor.
+D CM C 1 N N The common of the comformation of the transfer of the PerfMonCounterNameN The names of the performance counters that you want the connector to monitor.
 You can use any counter that is available in the Windows perfmon utility.